gwbres/adi-ad9548/README.md

 ## Register map

-`regmap.py` allows the user to quickly load an exported register map from the official A&D graphical tool.
+`regmap.py` allows the user to load an exported register map from the official A&D graphical tool.
 * Support format is `json`.
 * `i2c` bus must be specified